pysat/pysat/docs/tutorial_orbit.rst

    2012-12-28 00:41:54.563000    23.999886
    Name: mlt, dtype: float32

-Let's go back an orbit.
+You can also go back an orbit.

 .. code:: ipython